Efficient Berry Phase Calculation via Adaptive Variational Quantum Computing Approach: Method

 \subsection{Quantum Circuit for Berry Phase Calculation}

-To compute the Berry phase on a quantum computer, we follow the approach in Ref.~\cite{Murta2020}, which employs a Hadamard test quantum circuit, illustrated in Fig.~\figref{fig1}{(a)}.
+To compute the Berry phase on a quantum computer, we follow the approach in Ref.~\citenum{Murta2020}, which employs a Hadamard test quantum circuit, illustrated in Fig.~\figref{fig1}{(a)}.
 This circuit measures the overlap between the initial and final states after an adiabatic loop.
 Specifically, the ancilla qubit is first prepared in a superposition state, $\frac{1}{\sqrt{2}}(\ket{0} + \ket{1})$ via a Hadamard gate, while a unitary operator $U_\mathrm{G}$ initializes the system qubits in the ground state, $\ket{G(0)}=U_\mathrm{G}\ket{\Psi_0}$.
 A controlled-$U_{\text{loop}}$ operation is then applied, where $U_{\text{loop}}$ simulates the cyclic adiabatic evolution.
 The final Hadamard gate on the ancilla enables the measurement of the accumulated phase $\varphi$.
 Measuring the ancilla qubit in the computational basis yields the probability $P_{\ket{0}}=\frac{1}{2}(1+\cos\varphi)$ for observing the ancilla in state $\ket{0}$.

-To isolate the Berry phase $\varphi_B$, the dynamical phase contribution is eliminated using time-reversal symmetry by choosing the evolution operator as
+To isolate the Berry phase $\varphi_\mathrm{B}$, the dynamical phase contribution is eliminated using time-reversal symmetry by choosing the evolution operator as

-Here, the first (second) unitary represents forward (backward) evolution in time from $t=0$ to $t = T/2$ (from $t = T/2$ to $t=0$), while the parameter $\rho$ evolves counterclockwise.
-Specifically, during the first half of the cycle, $\rho$ increases from $0$ to $\pi$ as time progresses forward, while in the second half $\rho$ continues counterclockwise from $\pi$ to $2\pi$ as time reverses.
+Here, the first (second) unitary represents forward (backward) evolution in time from $t=0$ to $t = T/2$ (from $t = T/2$ to $t=0$), while the parameter $\lambda$ evolves counterclockwise.
+Figure~\ref{fig0} schematically illustrates time $t$ versus the control parameter $\lambda$.
+The first half of the cycle ($U_{\circlearrowleft}(0, T/2)$, blue arrow) advances forward in time from 0 to $T/2$ while $\lambda$ increases from $0$ to $\pi$.
+The second half ($U_{\circlearrowleft}(T/2, 0)$, red arrow) uses the time-reversed propagator from $T/2$ back to 0 while $\lambda$ continues from $\pi$ to $2\pi$.
 For time-reversal-invariant Hamiltonians, the energy integral satisfies